A planning tool for preliminary assessment of transportation infrastructure vulnerable to current and future flooding

 US Army Corps of Engineers (USACE) sea level change projection methodology, as outlined in Engineering Circular EC 1165-2-212, was used in Phase 1 to generate statewide and regional SLR projections (“low/ historic”, “intermediate”, and “high” projections) in 10-year increments from 2040 through 2100.
 The benefits of this methodology include the use of local data to generate relative SLR projections, projections for multiple scenarios, and the ability to revise the calculations based on the latest available guidance and trends.

-In this phase, SLR scenarios were re-mapped by county, utilizing local tide station data, the best available elevation data, and five SLR projections from NOAA (2012) and USACE (2013).
-Updated transportation data was analyzed using the newly mapped SLR scenarios.
-Finally, segment-level analyses were completed, calculating amount and percentage of impact to transportation assets under each SLR scenario.
+In Phase 3 (2016-17), SLR scenarios were re-mapped by county, utilizing local tide station data, the best available elevation data, and five SLR projections from NOAA (2012) and USACE (2013).
+Updated transportation data was analyzed using the newly mapped SLR scenarios, calculating amount and percentage of impact to transportation assets under each SLR scenario.
+During this phase, a new, modern web map viewer was developed and deployed.

 As sea level projections and tidal datums are modified over time, horizon year, and place, the ability to have a framework of tools that are customizable (based on the latest data inputs and projections) will facilitate the revision and reassessment of potentially impacted areas and related infrastructure.
 In addition, as higher resolution data inputs become available, the analysis can change from statewide and regional to more local in scale.
 The tools developed in this project support higher resolution data inputs and facilitate reproduction of the data outputs (inundation surfaces and affected transportation infrastructure layers).